heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 In this chapter, you will learn about the differences between bare metal, virtualization and containerization.

+You will learn how what the OCI specification is and how it defines images, containers and registries.

-You will learn how to use Docker and Docker Compose to build, publish, and run applications in containers without the need to install the software directly on your computer based on the OCI specification.
+You will then use Docker and Docker Compose to build, publish, and run applications in containers without the need to install the software directly on your computer.

 ## Prepare and setup your environment